 Here’s what you need to know.

-What Is SEM?
+What is SEM?
 A Beginner’s Guide

 SEM stands for search engine marketing.
 This may seem very broad.
 But the term has actually come to mean a very specific type of marketing on search engines.
 That’s paid search.
-The most commonly known and used paid search tool is Google AdWords.
+The most commonly known and used paid search tool is Google Ads.

 But Bing or Yahoo may also be worth your time and money.